Flights to Thailand

 Myanmar (Burma) to Thailand with a stopover

-There are more departure airports available if you consider a stopover: 16 airports in Myanmar (Burma) offer flights to 4 destinations in Thailand with a single stop:
+If you consider a stopover, then there are more airports available: 15 airports in Myanmar (Burma) offer flights to 4 destinations in Thailand that require just one stop:

 Flights from Cambodia to Thailand